 Relevance.
 We measure the cognitive component of labor-market prospects by the math grades achieved in school.
 On the basis of representative skill assessment data from PIAAC and PIAAC-L for Germany, we show in Appendix F.2 that math grades in school are strong predictors of later cognitive skills in numeracy, literacy, and mastering information and communication technology (ICT) in adulthood (see Appendix Table F1).
 Prior research suggests that these cognitive skills - especially numeracy - are important determinants of individuals' wages and employment on the labor market, and particularly so in Germany (e.g., Hanushek et al. (2015)).
 We also find that better math grades in school are directly associated with higher wages and better employment opportunities.
 Conditional on math grades, German and foreign-language grades play little to no role for cognitive skills and labor-market success in adulthood (Appendix Table F1).
-Moreover, since more than half of our sample consists of respondents with migrant background, language classes.22 Our analysis thus focuses on math grades.
+Moreover, since more than half of our sample consists of respondents with migrant background, language difficulties may introduce measurement error by influencing school performance in language classes.
+22 Our analysis thus focuses on math grades.